rbtcollins/bitnami-docker/gke/redmine/README.md

 $ kubectl create -f redmine-controller.yml
 ```

-Check to see if the pod is running.
+Check to see if the pods are running.
 It may take a few minutes to change from `Pending` to `Running`:

 ```bash
 $ kubectl get pods -l name=redmine